ets-berkeley-edu/suitec/README.md

 ### Canvas synchronization

-By default collabosphere will poll the Canvas API for any new activities that are included in the engagement index.
-Whether polling should be enabled and how often it should run can be configured from the configuration file in the `canvasPoller` section.
+By default, Collabosphere will poll the Canvas API for any new activities that are included in the engagement index.
+Whether polling should be enabled and how often it should run can be configured in the `canvasPoller` section of the configuration file.